SocksTheWolf/AntiScamBotSite/README.md

-# AntiScamBotSite
+# AntiScamBot Site
-The website for ScamGuard
+The website for the ScamGuard project